Matthew Amengual

 Oxford Page

-Matthew Amengual is an Associate Professor in International Business at the University of Oxford, Saïd Business School.
-He is an Official Fellow at Kellogg College and an affiliate of the Latin American Centre.
-Matthew is also an Associate Editor at the Industrial & Labor Relations Review.
-Before joining Oxford, he was an Associate Professor of Work and Organization Studies at MIT Sloan.
+I am an Associate Professor in International Business at the University of Oxford, Saïd Business School.
+I am also an Official Fellow at Kellogg College and an affiliate of the Latin American Centre.
+Since 2018, I have been an Associate Editor at the Industrial & Labor Relations Review.

-Broadly, he investigates the politics of promoting economic development that is both equitable and sustainable.
-He has studied labor regulation in global supply chains for over a decade and continues to conduct research on how to improve working conditions in supplier factories around the world.
-His first book, Politicized Enforcement in Argentina: Labor and Environmental Regulation, published by Cambridge University Press, investigates the politics of enforcement in contexts of weak institutions.
-His second book project is on the local politics of mining in Latin America, exploring the varying outcomes of direct contestation between social actors and firms over the employment, contracts, and public goods provision.
+Broadly, my work investigates the politics of promoting economic development that is both equitable and sustainable.
+I have studied labor regulation in global supply chains for over a decade and continue to conduct research on how to improve working conditions in factories around the world.

 Books